rw3iss/percepta-demo/readme.md

 # Description
 * Built on Preact.
-* Uses ebuild as builder, with sass integration.
+* Uses esbuild as builder, with sass integration.

 ## For Development:
 * Nodemon is used to monitor source files and rebuild them to build folder.